How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 Step 6.
 Include Necessary Legal Disclaimers

-Legal disclaimers aren’t exciting, but they’re critical.
-They protect your giveaway and your business from any problems that may arise.
-They also make sure everyone knows the rules and help you avoid legal issues.
+Legal disclaimers protect your giveaway and your business from problems that may arise.
+They make sure everyone knows the contest terms and conditions and help you keep your giveaway legal.

-- Emphasize that participants can’t hold you responsible for any issues related to the giveaway or prizes.
+- A liability disclaimer stating participants can’t hold you responsible for issues related to the giveaway or prizes.

-- For random draws, explain that the chances of winning depend on how many people enter.
+- For random draws, an explanation that the chances of winning depend on how many people enter.

-- Tell people how you’ll use their information.
+- A data use statement explaining how you’ll use entrants’ information.
 Link to your full policy if you have one.

-- If people submit content, explain that you can use it for promotion.
+- If people submit content, a statement explaining that you can use it for promotion.

-- Include “void where prohibited” to cover areas where your giveaway might not be allowed.
+- “Void where prohibited” to cover jurisdictions where your giveaway may not be allowed.

 Step 7.
 Review and Finalize Your Rules

-Read through your rules carefully.
+Read through your sweepstakes official rules carefully.
 Look for any mistakes, confusing parts, or missing info.
 Reading out loud or asking someone else to check can help.

 Make sure you’ve included all the key details: